ACTION NEEDED ON The FARM BILL

 - I urge you to reject any changes to the National Organic Standards Board in the Farm Bill, because these changes would undermine trust in the organic seal.

-- If Congress is not able to pass a Farm Bill soon, I am urging that you protect organic agriculture by passing a short-term extension that includes funding for organic research, organic certification cost-share, and organic data initiatives.
+- If Congress is not able to pass a Farm Bill before the end of the year, I am urging that you protect organic agriculture by passing an extension that includes funding for organic research, organic certification cost-share, and organic data initiatives.

 - When the previous Farm Bill lapsed at the end of 2012 and a short-term extension was passed, it failed to fund key organic Farm Bill programs and caused a great deal of disruption for the organic sector in 2013.
 The same thing will happen again without urgent action to protect organic programs.